 Both combination and permutation are essential in many fields of learning.
 You can find them in physics, statistics, finances, and of course, math.
 We also have other handy tools that could be used in these areas.
 Try this log calculator that quickly estimate logarithm with any base you want and the significant figures calculator that tells you what are significant figures and explains the rules of significant figures.
 It is fundamental knowledge for every person that has a scientific soul.

 Permutation and combination with repetition.
 Combination generator

-You probably guess that both formulas will get much complicated, but it's not as sophisticated as calculating the alcohol content of your homebrew beer (which, by the way, you can do with our ABV calculator).
-In fact, in the case of permutation, the equation gets even simpler.
+You probably guess that both formulas will get much complicated.
+Still, it's not as sophisticated as calculating the alcohol content of your homebrew beer (which, by the way, you can do with our ABV calculator).
+In fact, in the case of permutation, the equation gets even more straightforward.
 The formula for combination with repetition is as follows: